 Best Place to Do It: Sequim, Wash.

-The Ice Run comes in at No. 2 for many frozen reasons.
-One of the hardest challenges set up by the charity-aimed theadventurists.com, the Ice Run sends its brave (obviously insane) participants through the Siberian wilderness on antique Ural motorbikes with attached sidecars.
+The Ice Race comes in at No. 2 for many frozen reasons.
+One of the hardest challenges set up by the charity-aimed Adventurists.com company, the Ice Run sends its brave (obviously insane) participants through the Siberian wilderness on antique Ural motorbikes with attached sidecars.
 In winter.

 You and your death-wishing friend hop on a glorified scooter for a 1,500 km race that begins in the birthplace of the Ural – Irbit, Siberia.
 It ends in the northern town of Salekhard, which is the only town in the world actually located on the Arctic Circle.
 How you get between these two points is up to you, and thanks to below freezing temperatures, most of your navigation is along ice roads created when the River Ob freezes.
 These roads made of river mean that maps are frequently wrong, heavy snows can render them impassable, and there’s that pesky problem of ice occasionally cracking and you and your sidecar companion falling into a hypothermia death hole.